-- care and support based on relevant evidence, guidance, best practice and standards - the right healthcare from the right person at the right time - food and drink that meets their needs and wishes.
+- support based on relevant evidence, guidance, best practice and standards - the right support from the right people at the right time - food and drink that meets their needs and wishes.

-Staff in the service understand their role in supporting people's access to healthcare and addressing health inequalities, even where the role of the service in this is minor.
-Staff recognise changing health needs and share this information quickly with the right people.
+Staff in the service understand their role in supporting people's access to healthcare and addressing health inequalities, even where the role of the service in this is limited.
+This includes ensuring that relevant information is shared with the right people.

-People are fully involved in making decisions about their physical and emotional wellbeing through their personal plans, including long-term and lifelimiting conditions.
+People are fully involved in making decisions about their wellbeing through their personal plans.
 Staff employ creative approaches to promoting and supporting people's choices.

-People are enabled to have control of their own health and wellbeing through access to necessary technology and other specialist equipment.
+People are enabled to have control of their own health and wellbeing by having access to access to any necessary technology or specialist equipment.
 Where the service provides an alarm or emergency response service, people are confident and feel reassured because staff respond quickly to alerts.